adham-labeb/E-Commerce-sales-analysis-end-to-end-project/README.md

 └── README.md                           # This file right here!
 ```

-## How We Built It (Step-by-Step)
+## How it Built (Step-by-Step)

 **1. Getting the Data (Bronze Layer)**
-- First, we set up the database and schemas.
+- First, setting up the database and schemas.
-- Then, we took all the raw CSV files from our systems and loaded them straight into the `Bronze` tables using simple `BULK INSERT` commands.
+- Then, taking all the raw CSV files from our systems and loaded them straight into the `Bronze` tables using simple `BULK INSERT` commands.
 No cleaning yet, just getting the data in!

 **2. Cleaning Things Up (Silver Layer)**
-- We wrote a big stored procedure (`Silver.Load_Silver`) to do the heavy lifting.
+- writing a big stored procedure (`Silver.Load_Silver`) to do the heavy lifting.
 - It fixes messy text (like removing extra spaces), standardizes basic info (like turning 'M' and 'F' into 'Male' and 'Female'), makes sure we don't have negative sales or quantities, and turns weird number-dates into actual SQL dates.

 **3. Making it Useful (Gold Layer)**
-- We took the clean data and organized it into a classic Star Schema.
+- Then took the clean data and organized it into a classic Star Schema.
-- We created "Dimension" tables for things we want to filter by (like `dim_customer` and `dim_product`) and a "Fact" table for our numbers (`fact_sales`).
+- creating "Dimension" tables for things we want to filter by (like `dim_customer` and `dim_product`) and a "Fact" table for the numbers (`fact_sales`).
 This makes the data super easy to query!

 **4. Exploring the Data**
 - We wrote basic SQL queries to check our work.
 We looked at total sales, checked the date ranges of our orders, and made sure our product numbers looked right.

 **5. Digging Deeper (Advanced SQL Analysis)**
-- We wrote queries to see how sales changed over different months and quarters.
+- Writing queries to see how sales changed over different months and quarters.
-- We calculated running totals.
+- Calculating running totals.
-- We analyzed which products were doing better than average and which categories brought in the most profit.
+- Analysing which products were doing better than average and which categories brought in the most profit.
-- We even segmented our customers to see who our "VIPs" were and who was "New"!
+- Segmenting customers to see who the "VIPs" were and who was "New"!

 **6. Automated SQL Reports**
-- We saved our best queries as permanent database Views (`report_customers`, `report_products`).
+- saving the best queries as permanent database Views (`report_customers`, `report_products`).
 This way, anyone can pull a quick report with all the KPIs (like average order value and customer lifespan) without having to write complex SQL every time.

 **7. Python Predictive Modeling**
-- Finally, we used Python (`pandas` and `scikit-learn`) to read the clean Gold data.
+- Finally, using Python (`pandas` and `scikit-learn`) to read the clean Gold data.
-- We calculated a Customer Lifetime Value (CLV) score and a churn risk score to see which customers we need to pay attention to.
+- Calculating a Customer Lifetime Value (CLV) score and a churn risk score to see which customers we need to pay attention to.
-- We also built a linear regression model to predict what our monthly sales will look like for the next 12 months!
+- building a linear regression model to predict what our monthly sales will look like for the next 12 months!

 ## How to use the project yourself!
 Want to run this on your own machine?
 Follow these steps: